 (And remind new parents to incorporate these bath safety tips with new babies, so everyone can be safer in and around the water.)

-Extend bath time with swimming lessons
+Extend bath time with swim lessons

-Check out your local Goldfish Swim School to sign your little ones up for swimming lessons, where our instructors use integrity, compassion and trust to teach babies as young as 4 months old how to swim.
+Check out your local Goldfish Swim School to sign your little ones up for swim lessons, where our instructors use integrity, compassion and trust to teach babies as young as 4 months old how to swim.
 Our WOW! customer service is only one of the reasons Goldfish Swim School is worth it.